RADIOACTIVITY.EU.COM

 Dr Christian DE LA VAISSIÈRE

 Christian de la Vaissière is a CNRS research director within the National Institute of Nuclear and Particle Physics (IN2P3).
-A former student of the École Centrale, he conducted research in high-energy physics and also became involved in the dissemination of scientific culture, thanks to Jeanne Laberrigue, who was his PhD supervisor.
+A former student of École Centrale, he carried out research in high-energy physics and also became involved in the dissemination of scientific culture, thanks to Jeanne Laberrigue, who was his PhD supervisor.

-He notably contributed to the creation of the educational website laradioactivite.com in the early 2000s with Jeanne Laberrigue and Yves Sacquin.
-Since then and up to the present day, he has authored a large number of pages on the current website, thanks to the contacts he established in the fields of radioactivity and nuclear science.
+He notably contributed to the creation of the educational site laradioactivite.com in the early 2000s with Jeanne Laberrigue and Yves Sacquin.
+Since then and up to the present day, he has authored a large number of pages on the current site, thanks to the contacts he developed in the fields of radioactivity and nuclear science.